MAEZ resource

 Role-based Chain of Responsibility controls, evidence, and SMS expectations.

 GPS telematics gives transport operators real-time visibility over speed, location, fatigue hours, and driver behaviour.
 On its own, that data is useful.
-But when it connects to your Chain of Responsibility obligations, it becomes something more valuable: evidence that your safety system is actually working.
+But when it connects to your Chain of Responsibility obligations, it becomes evidence that your safety system is actually working.

 Chain of Responsibility is not a nice-to-have.
 It is a legal requirement under the Heavy Vehicle National Law and WHS legislation.
 Telematics helps you prove the controls you say you have in place are being followed on the road, not just on paper.